gleanerio/archetype/docs/tooling.md

 This collection is designed to provide a sample of the tools available that might align with the skills and needs of the user.
-Some are somewhat novel applications of existing tools that
+Some are somewhat novel applications of existing tools.
+Some are more JSON tools, but that I have found useful for JSON-LD.

 The goal is to show some approaches that could be usd to explore graphs to better understand how the encoding and representation of the information is going.

+Suggestions welcome.

 # Explore